denismaua/SPNetworks.jl/README.md

 8 categorical 2 0.8 0.2
 #""")
 spn = SumProductNetwork(io)
-@show spn # show some information about network for a in 1:2, b in 1:2
+summary(spn) # show some information about network for a in 1:2, b in 1:2
     prob = spn(a,b) # compute probability of configuration
     println("spn($a,$b) = $prob")